webpack/webpack.js.org/src/content/api/logging.md

 });
 ```

-- To apply Plugins to the runtime logger use `logging.hooks.log`
+- `logging.hooks.log`: to apply Plugins to the runtime logger